 - are made for up to ten years (not including periods of deferment or forbearance)

-- will at least equal the amount of interest that accrues between your payments
+- will at least equal the amount of interest that accrues on your loan each month

 - won't be more than three times greater than any other payment

 Under the Graduated Repayment Plan, consolidation loans have repayment periods of 10 to 30 years based on your total education loan indebtedness.
 For example, if your total education loan indebtedness exceeds $60,000, your repayment period will be 30 years (360 months).

 Student grants are monetary gifts to people who are pursuing higher education.
 Unlike student loans, grants do not require repayment.

 The minimum hours or credit hours you need to be enrolled to be eligible for a federal student loan.
 For information on half-time enrollment at your school contact your school's financial aid office.